 ul.
 Traugutta 19/21 | Wrocław | Poland

-The 11th Festival of High Temperatures starts on 22nd June 2018.
+The 12th Festival of High Temperatures started on June 21st, 2019.
 It is organised by the Eugeniusz Geppert Academy of Art and Design in Wrocław.
-This is the only artistic event in Poland during which artists share their knowledge and experience with other enthusiasts of „hot” art, showing their work to the public from behind the scenes.
-It is also a great opportunity for students of Art Academies and Secondary Schools of Fine Art to work together with world-famous specialists and to make their own projects.
+This is the only artistic event in Poland during which artists share their knowledge and experience with other enthusiasts of “hot” art, showing their work to the public from behind the scenes.
+It is also a great opportunity for students of Art Colleges and Secondary Schools of Fine Art to work together with world-famous specialists and to make their own projects.

-‘Fire art comes first’ is the theme of this year’s event and it will accompany artists and participants, who will meet during numerous practical demonstrations, inspiring workshops and interesting exhibitions.
-We have invited world-famous professional artists working with glass, ceramics and metal.
-They will be presenting their art and skills during the three June days.
-It will be really hot!
+‘Art Full of Fire’ was the theme of this year’s event and it accompanied artists and participants, who met during numerous demonstrations, inspiring workshops and interesting exhibitions.
+We invited world-famous professional artists working with glass, ceramics and metal.
+They were presenting their art and skills during the three June days.
+It was really hot!

 Making cast iron sculpture is a complex and time-consuming process.
-Spectacular iron, bronze and aluminium pours are the climax of a several-week work which includes making moulds, as well as preparation of materials, casting equipment and furnaces.
-After the art pieces have been cast they still need some finishing works and patinating.
-At the Festival we try to shorten the preparation time and tailor the events for the public so as to bring the mystique of molten metal to the masses.
+Spectacular iron, bronze and aluminium pours are the climax of a several-week work which includes many stages.
+At the Festival of High Temperatures we try to shorten the preparation time and tailor the events for the public so as to bring the mystique of molten metal to the masses.
 This year we have very special guests who are skilled and knowledgeable metal casters.
-Coral Penelope Lambert, a British-American sculptor using the language of nature, will carry out area research to create a series of site specific glyphs in Iron and Stone.
-Kurt Dyrhaug, professor of the Lamar University (USA), will warm up the audience with the hottest iron pour from one of the cupola furnaces built at the Wrocław Academy several years ago.
-Andy Griffiths, who is already known to the Festival audience from the previous events, together with his students from Carmarthen School of Art, will create a performance during which, soon after dark, the "sun" will rise again over the city.
-There will also be an intriguing, experimental performance of students from the Sculpture and Spatial Activities Research Circle entitled Mandala.
-The students will introduce some colour to the Festival, which will bring harmony and a lot of creative energy to the event.
+An American artist, Tamsie Ringler (University of Minnesota, USA) will present her performance with cast iron titled “Fenced” exploring the problem of limitations and barriers in the contemporary world.
+David Lobdell, professor of New Mexico Highlands University (USA), will warm up the public with an iron pour from a cupola furnace and he will build a “Message Furnace”, which will make the dreams come true.
+Andy Griffiths, who has already taken part in the festival in the previous years, together with his students from the Carmarthen School of Art in Wales, will create a fiery performance.
+Noah Kirby from Washington University (USA) will conduct a scratchblock workshop for the festival audience followed by an iron pour from a small cupola furnace.
+An interesting iron performance called “A Fern Flower” will be organized by students from the Sculpture Research Circle (the Academy of Art and Design in Wrocław).
+The magic fern flower, according to the myth, blooms for a very short time on the eve of the summer solstice and brings fortune to the person who finds it.
+“Hot Vegetables” will be another demonstration of metal pouring.
+Different fruit and vegetables will be filled with molten aluminium.
+The sculptures taken out from melons, pumpkins and watermelons will be given to the audience.
 We have also prepared a variety of workshops during which everyone will be able to try their hand in making moulds.
 The art pieces made by the participants will then be cast in bronze, aluminium and iron.
 Jewellery workshops and demonstrations will be a perfect opportunity to watch and learn about the processes of working with other kinds of metal.